Main

 1.40 Indeterminacy

-Section 38 (last updated 2.04.2021) If we take as the first premise that the only certainty is uncertainty, in other words the only order is disorder, we have to ask what this determination leads to?
-The result is not to reverse of language, that is, uncertainty is the only certainty because restructuring of the sentence …
+Section 38 (first updated 2.04.2021) If we take as a first premise that the only certainty is uncertainty—in other words, that the only order is disorder—we must ask what this determination leads to.
+The result is not the reversal of language, because uncertainty remains the only certainty regardless of sentence structure; restructuring the statement preserves …

 1.40 Indeterminacy Read More »

-Section 39 (first updated 1.06.2021) #33- Law of mind The error of derived abstraction The law of mind operates through time differently, than physical objects operate in time.
-Physical object only bears a particular kind of relation in time, the proceed through time as an activity and so they only relate the past to the …
+Section 39 (first updated 1.06.2021) Law of Mind The Error of Derived Abstraction The law of mind operates through time differently than physical objects operate in time.
+Physical objects only bear a particular kind of relation in time: they proceed through time as an activity and therefore only relate the past to the future.
+The …

 1.37 Singularity